Social – Consumers

 About this question

-Responsible marketing refers to a company’s efforts to ensure that its communications to customers are fair, accurate, truthful, respectful, inclusive and transparent.
-Responsibility includes compliance with relevant advertising regulations and avoidance of greenwashing, as well as ensuring content that is inclusive, socially and culturally respectful, avoids promoting harmful behaviors and over consumption.
+Responsible marketing refers to a company’s efforts to ensure that its communications to customers are fair, accurate, truthful, respectful and transparent.
+Responsibility includes compliance with relevant advertising regulations and avoidance of greenwashing, as well as ensuring content that is socially responsible, culturally respectful and avoids promoting harmful behaviors and over consumption.

 In order to manage the content and impact of marketing, companies need to have an effective monitoring and measuring system in place.
 This is likely to have a number of elements but could include systematically tracking stakeholder feedback, measuring marketing content against internal guidelines and regulatory requirements, tracking evidence available to back up product claims.